-The miracle postpartum dish Known by many names… Congee, Juk, Porridge.
+The miracle postpartum dish - Congee, Juk, Rice Porridge.

-The name ‘Congee’ is derived from Tamil in south India and is a form of savory rice porridge made by boiling rice in a large amount of water until the rice softens.
+The name ‘Congee’ is derived from Tamil in south India.
+This is a savory rice porridge made by boiling rice in a large amount of water until the rice softens.
 Depending on rice–water ratio, the thickness of congee varies.

 Congee is known by various names across Asia, and it is just as varied in preparation styles.
-It is essentially a preparation of rice (or other grains such as millet, long or short, whole or broken) boiled in water (or some versions use milk or coconut milk).
-It can be served plain and accompanied by side dishes, or it can be cooked together with ingredients such as herbs, veggies, and meat.
+It is essentially a preparation of grain (all varieties of rice, millet, barley, etc.) boiled in water (or milk or coconut milk).
+It can be served plain and accompanied by side dishes, or it can be cooked together with herbs, veggies, and meat.

 Congee has been a cherished healing food across many Asian cultures for centuries—and for good reason.
 Especially during the sacred postpartum window, this humble dish becomes a true miracle meal.